vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

   * Announce a new node at the beginning of the epoch, self-delegate to them a total that is 10000 tokens.
   * At the beginning of the next epoch the new validator should have ranking score *equal* to all of the Tendermint validators so it doesn’t get promoted.
   * In the middle of the epoch, shut node 1 down.
-  * Verfiy that at the beginning of the next epoch the announced node replaced node 1 as a Tendermint validator.
+  * Verify that at the beginning of the next epoch the announced node replaced node 1 as a Tendermint validator.
   * Restart node 1 again from a snapshot
   * Verify that node 1 is in a pending state and it’s ranking score is ~ 0.006666666667.
 10. 2 empty spots, only one available to replace (<a name="0069-VCBS-043" href="#0069-VCBS-043">0069-VCBS-043</a>):